Connect to AFP Server

 Connect from a Mac client with TCP

-If you have configured Netatalk with support for Zeroconf (for Mac OS X 10.2 or later) or SLP (for Mac OS X 10.0 and 10.1) service discovery should work, and the file server should automatically be listed in the Network drawer.
+If you have configured Netatalk with support for Zeroconf (for Mac OS X 10.2 or later) or SLP (if running Netatalk 2.x; for Mac OS X 10.0 and 10.1) service discovery should work, and the file server should automatically be listed in the Network drawer.

 In Classic Mac OS, you may have to enter the IP address to the AFP file server manually in the AppleShare Client, unless you also have AppleTalk networking enabled.